 Many foreigner tourists who visit Santa Marta travel by air.
 The Santa Marta Airport is named Simón Bolívar International Airport with code SMR.
 And it’s the seventh largest airport in Colombia in terms of passengers.

-Simón Bolívar International Airport in Santa Marta currently has regular flights from three different airlines with direct flights to and from five different destinations, which will grow to seven destinations by December 2018.
+Simón Bolívar International Airport in Santa Marta currently has regular flights from four different airlines with direct flights to and from five different destinations.

 In addition, we previously provided a detailed guide to Simón Bolívar International Airport in Santa Marta.
 Also, I have flown from Medellín to Santa Marta several times for under $100 roundtrip.